Te Taiwhanga

 Glass display Cabinet

-Help us to keep the Bridge Hub going!
+Help us to keep the Bridge Community Hub going!

 Every donation aids us in upholding our vision of providing affordable, accessible, and meaningful events and experiences for our community.
 Help us continue our work and service as we make the most of this beautiful community hub.